IceHe/lib/coding/github-dmca-takedown-notice.md

 I ever pushed this onto GitHub, and have already removed as soon as I noticed there are something sensitive in it!

-But user `g5srpc` got this repo and pushed onto his GitHub account.
+But user `[USERNAME]` got this repo and pushed onto his GitHub account.
 But he doesn't show any public contact information on GitHub, and we cannot contact with him.
-We have already tried to search his id `g5srpc` on Internet.
+We have already tried to search his id `[USERNAME]` on Internet.

 So we decide to try to get in touch with Github DMCA Agent, and please help us to remove this repo permanentlly.